 Slow down and space out more complex material.
 Spend less time explaining easier concepts (or provide resources for learning outside of class such as videos, handouts, or brief texts), and have students spend more time working actively on harder concepts (Felder & Brent, 2016).
 Instead of using one slide to explain something complicated, show a process over several slides, images, or, better yet, activities.
-For example, this slide on mitosis is full of important information but is overwhelming to process.
+For example, the slide on the right of mitosis from Wikimedia Commons is full of important information but is overwhelming to process.
 Instead, divide this into multiple slides that allow you to point out key changes from one phase to the next.

 Actively assess whether your chunks are the right size.
 If it takes students more than a few minutes to complete a new formula, consider breaking the formula into smaller parts (Felder & Brent, 2016).
 Also, be sure to use regular formative assessment strategies such as the Critical Incident Questionnaire or the “muddiest point activity” (“What was the muddiest point in this week’s course?”) to see if students are keeping pace with your delivery of content.